 Just because your avocados aren’t soft doesn’t mean they can’t be used as a garnish.
 Forget slicing and dicing — get out a box grater.
-This handy tool turns firm avocado into confetti for topping your salads, tacos, and omelets.
+This handy tool turns firm avocado into confetti for topping chicken salad, tacos (try breakfast or fish tacos), rice bowls, and omelets.

 4. Stir-fry it.